gwilymhumphreys/hexxi/readme.md

 - selectables
 - teams

+#####Animations
+Animations are used to move entities around.
+They must emit a `complete` event when done.

+Two builtin animations are provide:
+- linear: Move directly to another hex position
+- hex_path: Move along a series of hex positions

-#####Commands & Actions
+#####Commands
-Only movement is supported
-In progress: Heath system and attacking commands
+Commands are used to represent a result of player input.
+Hexxi comes with a builtin move command as an example.

+Commands should be lightweight and delegate their work to relevant systems.

 #####Multiplayer
 Status: In progress

-Extending primus.io server side to support users Extending client multiplayer component
+- Extending primus.io server side to support users
+- Extending client multiplayer component
-Currently two clients can connect and have their moves mirrored.
+- Currently two clients can connect and have their moves mirrored.